 Avoid engaging in aggressive or argumentative behavior since this can escalate the situation and increase stress and anxiety for you and your loved one.

-There are home care services in DFW, Texas, that you can rely on if you need help.
+There are home care service agencies in the DFW, Texas area, that you can rely on if you need help.
 Porter Home Health Services LLC is more than willing to help you with that.